About Spinning Magnets Lab

 Many simulator problems start when the codebase lets rendering, UI events, or convenience shortcuts silently alter physical state.
 Spinning Magnets Lab avoids that.
 Physics belongs to the engine path, not the presentation path.
 This matters because engineers need repeatability.
 When a parameter changes, the result should change for a reason that can be explained.

-This is especially important when comparing field solvers, validating coil responses, or using the simulator to prepare real laboratory experiments.
+This is especially important when comparing field solvers, validating coil responses, benchmarking presets, studying torque balance, or using the simulator to prepare real laboratory experiments.

 Target Audience